 Encircling a cloud shrouded Moelfre28th February 2009

 My cartographic needs duly fulfilled, I set off on my wander.
 My first stop turned out to be burial chambers of a type that is familiar to me from Ireland.
-We call them dolmens and it was intriguing see similar constructions along the west coast of Wales, even if they were not of the same size; our ones are capped by boulders that cause one to wonder how they were placed where we find them at all.
+We call them dolmens and it was intriguing to see similar constructions along the west coast of Wales, even if they were not of the same size; our ones are capped by boulders that cause one to wonder how they were placed where we find them at all.
 After that piece of prehistory, it was back to the modern task of hiking along public footpaths and quiet roads.

 The tarmac mercifully ran out after Cors y Gedol Hall to be replaced by a hard core track.
 Behind me, I left the coast while the countryside in front of me contained significant and not so significant attractors of clag.
 Moelfre was one of these while Diffwys was shrouded too.
-On a fairer day, the temptation to mount the latter might have been there but the shrouds kept ambitions on a short leash.
+On a fairer day, the temptation to mount the latter might have been there, but the shrouds kept ambitions on a short leash.

 I stuck with the track bound for Llyn Bodlyn until it passed the summit of Moelfre and I then began to ascend its shoulder after that few kilometres of gravel bashing.
-Sound grassy hillside more than capably replaced it and I continue until I found the wall through which I was to pass before taking a left turn to motion towards the top of Moelfre.
-As it happened, I decided not go all of the way to top.
+A sound grassy hillside more than capably replaced it and I continued until I found the wall through which I was to pass before taking a left turn to motion towards the top of Moelfre.
+As it happened, I decided not go all the way to the top.
 Standing in the midst of murk didn’t seem worth the effort and there were rather more stone walls about than was suggested by my OS map.
 I probably had the best views anyway and could see Llyn Erddyn across the valley from me.

 Once the bridleway had returned me to tarmac, I had decided to start returning to Dyffryn Ardudwy using a mix of quiet single track roads and rights of way.
-The tarmac element was well gated to keep sheep where they were put so the possibility for any traffic was much reduced so the countryside still could be enjoyed and admired without there being any interruption.
-Looking at the map now, I suppose that going to Llanbedr might have made more sense but that wasn’t what my train ticket said so I stuck to the original plan.
+The tarmac element was well gated to keep sheep where they were put, so the possibility for any traffic was much reduced, so the countryside still could be enjoyed and admired without there being any interruption.
+Looking at the map now, I suppose that going to Llanbedr might have made more sense, but that wasn’t what my train ticket said so I stuck to the original plan.
 Not long after passing Moelfre, the sun escaped from the clouds to yield a magical display and allowed time for a spot of photographic activity.
-It didn’t last so long though, which was probably just as well since I need to continue on to bring a good day’s walking to an end before night fell.
-Sun and blue skies may have been in short supply at times but there was easily enough of both to keep me happy.
+It didn’t last so long though, which was probably just as well since I needed to continue on to bring a good day’s walking to an end before night fell.
+Sun and blue skies may have been in short supply at times, but there was easily enough of both to keep me happy.